byanko55/jekyll-theme-satellite/README.md

 ## Installation

-There are two way to setup this theme:
+There are two ways to setup this theme:

 ### Method 1: Build from source (Recommended)
 Fork this repository or download the [source](https://github.com/byanko55/jekyll-theme-satellite/releases) as a zip.

-If you use as destination a repository named USERNAME.github.io then your url will be https://USERNAME.github.io/.
+If you use as destination a repository named USERNAME.github.io, then your url will be https://USERNAME.github.io/.

 ### Method 2: Utilize Gem package
-Create a clean site directory (Follow the **Instruction 1~4** described in [here](https://jekyllrb.com/docs/)).
+Create a clean site directory (Follow the **Instruction 1~4** described [here](https://jekyllrb.com/docs/)).

 The following materials are redundant, so remove them.
 * index.markdown